310-374-8047

 All that vibration and pounding cause bolts to loosen and parts to crack.
 Worn tie rod ends, worn out bushings and CV joints are possible, among other problems.

-How to drive wash board roads
+How to drive on wash board roads

 These suggestions will help you deal with a bad stretch of road.